This site contains affiliate links. As an Amazon Associate, I earn a commission from qualifying purchases at no extra cost to you.

 As much as washing your hair with water only has its benefits, there are some disadvantages as well.

-Sebum build-up
+Sebum Build-Up

 When you are taking down a protective style, there’s probably a lot of product build-up that needs to be removed using a good shampoo.